DashboardCode/BsMultiSelect/README.md

 ## Manipulations with SELECT

-When data source is SELECT element then when option selected happened HTML attribute `selected` are not removed or added, only `HTMLOptionElement.selected` value is setuped (this automitically doesn't add\remove `selected` attribute).
-If it is not enough you can `setSelected` (but this break [HTML Form reset](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/reset) functionality in Chrome).
+When data source is SELECT element then when user select option the HTML `selected` attribute is not removed or added from the `option`, only `HTMLOptionElement.selected` value is setuped (this automitically doesn't add\remove `selected` attribute).
+If it is not enough and you need to remove an attribute you can override `setSelected` in the configuration (but this break [HTML Form reset](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/reset) functionality in Chrome).

 ````
           $('#mySelect').bsMultiSelect({